For Governments & Organizations

 We work with federal and provincial governments, municipalities, civil society organisations, and expert panels to produce research that is rigorous, accessible, and designed from the start to inform decisions.
 We are not a consulting firm — we are academic researchers who engage directly with policy problems and stay involved through implementation.

-Policy Research & Technical Reports
+Policy Analysis & Research Reports

 🔍